picklepilot/ppwp/README.md

 - All style sheets and js files are combined into minified single files
 - WooCommerce ready

-## Starter Theme + HTML Framework = WordPress Theme Framework

-The _s theme is a good starting point to develop a WordPress theme.
-But it is “just” a raw starter theme.
-That means it outputs all the WordPress stuff correctly but without any layout or design.
-Why not add a well known and supported layout framework to have a solid, clean and responsive foundation?
-That’s where Bootstrap comes in.

 ## SASS

-Go ahead and customize the theme on top of Bootstrap styles by adding your own custom SCSS to the custom folder (./src/sass/custom/*).
+Go ahead and customize the theme on top of Bootstrap styles by adding your own custom SCSS to the custom folder `./src/sass/custom/*`

 ## Installation